-Wisconsin is filled will many amazing places where one can enjoy spectacular fall colors and Wisconsin’s Great River Road is just one of them.
+Wisconsin is filled with many amazing places to enjoy spectacular fall colors, and Wisconsin’s Great River Road is just one of them.
 I don’t think any of the places we have visited compares to what Wisconsin’s Great River Road has to offer.

 Great River Road National Scenic Byway

 The Great River Road through Wisconsin is only a small part of the entire Great River Road National Scenic Byway.
 It follows the Mississippi River over local and state roads for 3000 miles through 10 states.

 The most northern state of the Great River Road in Minnesota.
 It is home to the Mississippi headwaters, known as Lake Itaska, which is a small glacial lake.
 The Great River Road travels all the way down to the Gulf of Mexico in Louisiana.

 The Wisconsin Great River Road is considered to be one of the prettiest drives in the nation and is the only designated National Scenic Byway in Wisconsin.